sprain/php-swiss-qr-bill/README.md

   The output of `HtmlOutput` is known to be used to generate PDFs with [PrinceXML](https://www.princexml.com), [Docraptor](http://docraptor.com), and [dompdf/dompdf](https://packagist.org/packages/dompdf/dompdf) (with some adjustments as decribed [here](https://github.com/sprain/php-swiss-qr-bill/issues/178#issuecomment-1222752493))

+* **Why are you using `final` on most classes?
+I want to extend them!
+This library implements the official specification of the QR bill.
+This implementation is not supposed to be adjusted as it might result in broken QR bills.
+Therefore many classes are marked as final.
+If you find the need to extend one of those final classes, you might have found a bug in this library.
+In that case it will be very helpful if you provide a bug report or even a pull request here.
+Thank you!

 ## Getting help